gengstrand/clojure-news-feed/README.md

 When I decide to learn more about a particular technology or programming language, I use it to build a rudimentary news feed microservice.
 I document the developer experience.
 I subject it to various load tests whose performance is measured.
 Finally, I collect those measurements and analyze them.
 Since each news feed implementation has feature parity, I can blog about how the technology under evaluation compares to the other technologies previously implemented here.

-All of the code written in these evaluations is open source and is available here in this repository.
-Here is how it is organized.

 ## by the numbers

 Here is a graphical summary of the average Requests Per Minute throughput, broken down by implementation, for creating the different entities that occur during the load test run in GKE.